tsleung/reactive-docgen/README.md

 ### 4. Understanding rdg Files

-`reactive-docgen` uses a simple text file format called an rdg file.
-Each line in an rdg file represents a rule that describes how to process an input and create an output.
+`reactive-docgen` uses a simple text file format called an `rdg` file.
+Each line in an `rdg` file represents a rule that describes how to process an input and create an output.
 Here's the basic format of each rule:

    ```
    <output_file>=<formula>(namedArgument1="value", namedArgument2="value")
    ```

    -   **`<output_file>`**:  The name of the file that will be created or overwritten with the results of the formula.
-The file will be created in the same directory as the rdg file, or within the directory specified in the output path.
+The file will be created in the same directory as the `rdg` file, or within the directory specified in the output path.
 If a directory is specified in the output file path, it will be created automatically.
    -   **`<formula>`**: The name of the function to apply.
-Examples of formulas include `UPPERCASE` and `GEMINIPROMPT`.
+Examples of formulas include `UPPERCASE`, `GEMINIPROMPT`, `CREATEFILE`, and `DIRECTORYTOMARKDOWN`.
    -   **`(...)`**: Inside the parentheses, we define **named arguments** for the formula.
 Each argument is defined as `argument_name="value"`.
    -  **named arguments**: arguments for the formula, these are key-value pairs that can take either a string or the path of a file.
 If a string is used, it must be encapsulated with quotes (either single or double quotes).
 File paths don't need any quotes.

    **Example `samples/sample.rdg` File:**

    ```
-   samples/output.md=UPPERCASE(file="samples/input.md")
+   samples/hello.md=CREATEFILE(content="Hello world?!")
+   samples/output.md=UPPERCASE(file="samples/hello.md")
-   samples/output2.md=GEMINIPROMPT(template="Summarize the following: $input", input="samples/input.md")
+   samples/output2.md=GEMINIPROMPT(template="Create a story about the following: $input", input="samples/output.md")
-   samples/output3.md=GEMINIPROMPT(template="Translate to italian: $input", input="samples/input.md")
+   samples/output3.md=GEMINIPROMPT(template="Translate to italian: $input", input="samples/output2.md")
-    samples/output5.md=GEMINIPROMPT(template="Translate to german: $input", input="samples/input.md")
+   samples/output4.md=GEMINIPROMPT(template="Translate to german: $input", input="samples/output2.md")
+   samples/directory.md=DIRECTORYTOMARKDOWN(directory="samples")
    ```

    In the above example:

+    - `CREATEFILE` creates a file named `samples/hello.md` with the content `Hello world?!`.
-    - `UPPERCASE` converts the content of `samples/input.md` into uppercase, and outputs it to `samples/output.md`.
+    - `UPPERCASE` converts the content of `samples/hello.md` into uppercase, and outputs it to `samples/output.md`.
-    - `GEMINIPROMPT` uses the Gemini LLM to summarize and translate the content of the `samples/input.md` file.
+    - `GEMINIPROMPT` uses the Gemini LLM to create a story from the content of the `samples/output.md` file, then translates it to italian and german.
+    - `DIRECTORYTOMARKDOWN` takes all the files inside the `samples` directory, and creates a markdown file with their paths and contents inside a code block.

    **Available Formulas:**

     - `UPPERCASE`: Converts the content of a file to uppercase.
 It takes one keyword argument `file` (path to the input file).
     - `GEMINIPROMPT`: Uses the Gemini LLM to process text.
 Takes a keyword argument `template` (a string containing the template to use on the LLM, such as `Summarize the following: $input`, where `$input` is replaced by the content of the input file), and several file inputs (or strings) as keyword arguments.
+    - `CREATEFILE`: Creates a file with the given content.
+Takes a `content` argument with the string that will be written in the output file.
+    - `DIRECTORYTOMARKDOWN`: Takes a `directory` path as an argument, and outputs the paths and content of all files (recursively) inside that directory.
+Skips binary files, and outputs an error message instead.

 ### 5. Running the Script

 To process an `rdg` file, use the following command, replacing `samples/sample.rdg` with the path to your `rdg` file: